Varil426/AGH-AS-Rabbit-Island-Simulation/README.md

 # Project for AGH University of Science and Technology.

-Simulation of enviroment with creatures and their interactions.
+Simulation of an enviroment, creatures and their interactions.

 Used technologies:

-1. .Net 5.0
+1. .Net 6.0
 2. WPF
 3. OxyPlot
 4. CsvHelper